 Work from this template, or create your own, to speed up your process in solidifying your editorial reviews.
 Don’t forget to include a compelling subject line!

 At this point, it’s crucial to ask yourself if you’re comfortable paying someone to review your book.
 While this is considered ethical in the publishing world, it is always the best policy to include honest reviews.
-While those honest reviews may come at a cost, it is important to make sure your editorial reviewer leaves a non-biased review, whether they are doing so at no charge or for a fee.
+While those honest reviews may come at a cost, it is important to make sure your editorial reviewer leaves a non-biased review.

 Editorial reviews can be used on the book itself or in a myriad of other places.
-Newspapers, Amazon product reviews, Amazon book descriptions, your author website, your book funnel, a blog promoting your book or your newsletter, your social media, ads, and other marketing options are all places to share editorial reviews.
+Newspapers, Amazon product reviews, your book descriptions, your website, different parts of your book funnel, a blog or press release promoting your book, your social media, and even your book's paid ads are all places to share editorial reviews.

 Wherever you choose to place your reviews, give them substantial thought and consideration.
 A well-placed editorial review could grab the attention of that potential reader’s eye and help them make the purchase.

-Just like customer reviews, editorial reviews are subjective.
-While editorial reviews are known for being non-biased, any review is likely to be subjective in some way.
-As you receive your editorial reviews, don’t be discouraged if they are not phrased exactly how you had hoped.
-Every writer has a different way of reviewing books and it’s unlikely your editorial reviewers will do so in the exact manner you expected.
-You do not have to use every review that comes in, but remember, editorial reviews are subjective.
-A variety of well-crafted reviews will likely resonate with a variety of potential readers.
+Finally, while editorial reviews are known for being non-biased, any review is likely to be subjective in some way.
+As you receive your editorial reviews, don’t be discouraged if they are not phrased exactly as you hoped.
+Every writer has a different way of reviewing books.
+It’s unlikely your editorial reviewers will do so in the exact manner you expected.

 Enjoy connecting with different individuals and conversing with them about your book.
 You spent a long time writing it and now you get to spend time talking about it, getting others talking about it, and promoting it.
 Congratulations, and well done!